 LinkedIn is more than just social networking for professionals.
 It’s also an amazing platform for employers to connect with the right employees, making it one of the best options for your remote job hunting.
-One thing different about LinkedIn is that you have a stronger profile building tool here.
+One thing different about LinkedIn is that you have a stronger profile-building tool here.

 Unlike the typical CV template of most job websites, you can create a more personalized profile on LinkedIn.
-You can populate it with articles and posts, to showcase and augment your claimed skills.
+You can populate it with articles and posts to showcase and augment your claimed skills.

 Flexjobs is a network dedicated to remote and work-from-home jobs (hence the name).
 They have thousands of listings across the globe for jobs specifically designed to be remote.
 Almost all jobs that you’ll find on the platform will be scam-free and from legit companies and organizations.

 RemoteOK is another job portal dedicated to remote jobs.
 Rather than hosting original job postings, this portal leverages the jobs posted on other portals like Candor and Komoot.

 There is a clue in the name of how this website operates.
-If you want to work remotely with Toptal, you won’t be able to search and apply for jobs.
+If you want to work remotely with Toptal, you won’t be able to simply search and apply for jobs.

 If you are approved, the hourly rates or part-time wages you will get from Toptal jobs are significantly higher than what you can get on another platform.

 While primarily targeting startups and angel investors, this website is also good for remote workers looking to work with those startups.
 According to their website, 37,171 of the world’s best tech companies and startups are hiring with AngelList, and the website has over 2.7 million active candidates.

 You can find a job posting and apply it directly to the company.
 AngelList claims that they don’t allow any middlemen or consultants.
 Job seekers can connect directly with hiring employers (established companies and startups).

-Eluta is a conventional job hunting site that focuses primarily on Canadian Jobs.
-It doesn’t make any distinction between remote and on-site jobs and has a very unflattering web interface.
+Eluta is a conventional job-hunting site that focuses primarily on Canadian jobs.
+It doesn’t distinguish between remote and on-site jobs and has a very unflattering web interface.

 You can search for location-wise available jobs.
 The website sources jobs directly from the websites of Canadian employers, making it a bit different from portals where the companies post jobs.

 Unlike other remote job searching sites on this list, Upwork focuses on freelancing jobs that may turn permanent in the future.
-But most of the jobs posted on the website are freelance gigs of the limited time frame and a set payment.
+But most of the jobs posted on the website are freelance gigs of a limited time frame and a set payment.

-With a unique name and a cool ogo, PeoplePerHour is another freelancing website that has been gaining traction for a few years now.
+With a unique name and a cool logo, PeoplePerHour is another freelancing website that has been gaining traction for a few years now.
 The website claims to have helped freelancers earn about $239 million through various remote jobs.

 Beyond that, PeoplePerHour charges a 7.5% commission from the freelancer/remote worker.
-So if you manage to meet an employer willing to hire you long term, you may be able to save a lot in commission by working through PeoplePerHour than another portal.
+So if you manage to meet an employer willing to hire you long-term, you may be able to save a lot in commission by working through PeoplePerHour than another portal such as Upwork.

 On Fiverr, you offer “gigs,” a simple job for a set price, that you can do for employers.
 Employers search through the portal for any available gigs that are similar to the services they require.

 11. Job on Google

-Even though Google doesn’t offer a separate tool for job search, or has its own variant of freelancing job portals, you can still find remote jobs at Google.
+Even though Google doesn’t offer a separate tool for job search or has its own variant of freelancing job portals, you can still find remote jobs at Google.

 Since it pulls job data directly from the companies, you will need to apply directly with the companies as well.
 That means having an electronic CV handy.
 And even though it doesn’t appear to be a typical job search engine, by modifying the advanced options, you can fine-tune your remote job search.